Noraize/scanner_app/README.md

 The Festifyer Mobile App is a cross-platform mobile application developed using Flutter.
 It provides users with features for event check-in using QR codes, user authentication, and navigation functionalities.
 The app also integrates Google Mobile Ads for displaying advertisements to users.

 ## Screenshots
-Insert screenshots of the project to showcase its appearance and functionality.
-Placeholders have been added below for the screenshots.

 ### Splash Page